chrisalehman/bird-technical-challenge/README.md

 ## Design

 The application is written in Kotlin, leverages the Micronaut framework, and uses Gradle for the build system.
 It is completely self-contained.
-It runs in two of two modes: as a regular CLI that listens on stdin for input from the terminal, or as a client/server app for automated testing.
+It runs in one of two modes: as a regular CLI that listens on stdin for input from the terminal, or as a client/server app for automated testing.
 Note that this it is based on a Function Micronaut profile and so with some additional changes could be deployed as a FaaS.

 The backend relies on an in-memory H2 relational database for storing the City, Batch and Deployment data.
 This could be swapped out with a enterprise-grade datastore were we to need to scale it.